 Compact aquarium with tropical fish

 Even as you tackle common challenges in your small self-sustaining aquarium: easy eco-friendly fish tanks, you might wonder about adding decorations or making more advanced enhancements to your ecosystem.
 Here are some extra tips to keep your self-sustaining aquarium thriving.
+First, consider adding live plants to your self-sustaining aquarium, as they can help to regulate the water quality and provide a natural food source for your fish.
+Additionally, you may want to research the option of adding small invertebrates, like snails or shrimp, to help with tank maintenance.
+Finally, be mindful of the size of your aquarium when considering fish additions – large freshwater fish may not be suitable for a small self-sustaining setup.

 • Choose the right components and compatible fish: This means selecting species that cohabit well together and won’t outgrow the tank.
 It’s also crucial to choose plants and decorations that won’t harm your fish or upset the balance of your ecosystem.